JollyStation/archieve/README.md

-# JollyStation Archieve
+# TaleStation Archieve
-An archival repository for JollyStation/JollyStation.
+An archival repository for TaleStation/TaleStation.

+Somethings may be from the old JollyStation!